wwj010/Analog-amplifier-/README.md

 Known Issues:
 - When runing electrical rule checker, errors shows on 5V power supply and GND.
 This might be a net issue.
-- AD812 is a dual channel op amp.
-If both section A and B are powered and grounded, error says: pin connected to other pins.